 You've now generated a keystore in your server's bin directory.

-- Open your ServerConfiguration/server/bin/coreserver.properties file and add the following
+- Open your ServerConfiguration/server/bin/coreserver.properties file and add the following properties.

 <SERVER_NAME> has to be the domain name on your certificate, and not the machine name.
 To use HTTPS, the core server needs a DNS name that's accessible to the clients.